RelationalAI/rai-gnns-tutorial/HM/installation.md

     role=os.getenv("SNOWFLAKE_ROLE")
 )
 ```
-Then create a directory for the data, download the three H&M tables from Kaggle and unzip them:
+Then we create a directory for the data, download the three H&M tables from Kaggle and unzip them:

 ```python
 # Define paths and dataset information